Wave 8 of the study

 - emotional wellbeing and sources of support

 14–15 year olds and their parents will be asked to sign some consent forms when their interviewer visits.
-To have a look at these forms and for more information on what we’ll be asking you to sign have a look at our Privacy page.
+For more information on what we’ll be asking you to sign, have a look at our Privacy page.

 Why should I do the online survey?

 We want to make it easier for you to tell us what is going on in your life.
 Doing the online survey will mean that your home interview will be shorter.
 You can complete the online survey when it is convenient for you, as long as it is completed before your home interview.
 If you complete it prior to your home interview you will automatically be entered into the draw for 1 of 50 $100 gift cards.

 The online survey covers a range of topics about you.
 These topics include your health and well-being and aspects of your social life.

 How long will the online survey take?